john-kheir/zeroCI/README.md

 ## Zero Continuous-Integration:

-ZeroCI is continuous integration dedicated for python projects that generates junit test summary into xml file.
+ZeroCI is continuous integration dedicated for python projects that generates junit test summary into xml file and it is inegrated with Github and Telegram.

 ### Server life cycle: